 If you think you have issues with your thyroid it is important to get this sorted out.
 I recommend seeing a care provider versed in functional health and thyroid issues.
 Though there has been great success with using synthetic hormone treatment it is still just a band aid and if possible it is better to go a natural route (though there is a time for the synthetic treatment as well).
 Point being, you want to get to the root issues, not just treat symptoms.

 If you want to get pregnant then checking your thyroid is a must.
 This may be the key for some women to have a successful pregnancy.
 I run a complete thyroid panel and provide a functional assessment of the results.

 If you are wanting to get pregnant but don’t know what the next step should be.
 I’d love help you.
-Click the Make a Fertility Plan Button and once I get the results of your form I will contact you to go over it with a plan to get you started on your fertility journey.
+Click the Make a Fertility Plan Button to schedule an appointment with me.
+Don’t forget to sign up for the Vibrant blog to get 50% off your initial appointment.

 1. It Starts with the Egg by Rebecca Fett

 2. Functional Diagnostic Nutrition Practitioner Course.
 If you are interested in becoming a Functional Diagnostic Nutrition Practitioner click here